 Psychiatric Service Dogs

-These dogs are specifically trained to help individuals who suffer from things like depression, anxiety, and post-traumatic stress disorder (PTSD).
+These companion dogs are specifically trained to help individuals who suffer from things like depression, anxiety, and post-traumatic stress disorder (PTSD).
 They’re able to sense a change in their owner when they’re about to experience negative symptoms, such as an anxiety attack or a flashback.

 There are many benefits of service dogs for anxiety, depression, and PTSD.
 Owning a service dog can force people with depression and/or anxiety to take care of themselves and get out into the world.

 There are also benefits of service dogs for veterans, who often suffer from PTSD.
 Psychiatric service dogs can serve as a physical barrier between their owner and other people, helping to preserve their personal space.
-Service dogs can also help their partners feel more confidence when entering their home.
+Support dogs can also help their partners feel more confidence when entering their home.
 Psychiatric service dogs are the main type of service dog for PTSD.

 It’s important to remember that psychiatric service dogs are different than emotional support dogs or therapy dogs.
 Like other service dogs, they go through extensive training and aren’t considered pets under the legal definition.